-Fans can wager legally at racetracks, simulcast centers such as Off Track Betting (OTB) Centers, and on advanced deposit wagering platforms such as TVG, BetAmerica and TwinSpires, where bettors in 31 states can legally bet on horse races from their mobile devices and web browsers.
+Live television coverage on NBCSN begins at 2 p.m.
+ET and on NBC at 5 p.m.
+ET.
+Fans can wager legally at racetracks, simulcast centers such as Off Track Betting (OTB) Centers, and on advanced deposit wagering platforms such as TVG, BetAmerica and TwinSpires, where bettors in 33 states can legally bet on horse races from their mobile devices and web browsers.
 You can also wager on horse racing legally in the state of Nevada at the hundreds of casinos with race and sportsbooks.

 Horse racing wagers and bets

 In addition to the traditional “straight” wagers (Win, Place, Show), fans can also attempt to cash big in the various “exotic” pools.
-Exacta (first two), Trifecta (first three), Superfecta (first four), and Super High Five (first five) wagering are all offered, and cashing a ticket in any of these pools can produce a bigger payday.
+Exacta (top two finishers), Trifecta (top three), Superfecta (top four), and Super High Five (top five) wagering are all offered, and cashing a ticket in any of these pools can produce a bigger payday.

-- Win: Bet on the horse you think you will win the Kentucky Derby.
+- Win: Bet on the horse you think you will win the Preakness Stakes.

-- Place: Get paid the place price if your horse finishes first or second.
+- Place: Get paid the place price if your horse finishes in first or second place.